 Financial assets measured at FVTPL are measured at fair value, with any gains or losses arising on remeasurement recognised in the consolidated income statement.
-The net gain or loss recognised in the consolidated income statement is included in the other income in the consolidated income statement.
-Fair value is determined in the manner described in note 37.
+The net gain or loss recognised in the consolidated income statement.
+Fair value is determined in the manner described in note 38.

-Interest income on debt instruments at FVTPL is included in the other income.
 Dividend income on investments in equity instruments at FVTPL is recognised in the consolidated income statement when the Group's right to receive the dividends is established.

-Financial assets at FVTOCI
+Financial assets measured at FVTOCI